Senior assistance from Missouri Agency on Aging.

 Staying fit and healthy is often a key need for senior citizens and the elderly.
 Many can’t shop for themselves, or prepare their own meals.
 So older persons who are physically unable to attend their local grocery store or senior center can sign up for Home-Delivered Meals.
 For many homebound seniors, disabled, or older adults the meals on wheel home-delivery program is vital to their continued independence and nutrition.

 Usually a local senior center, church, or agency on aging office serves as the base of operations.
 Free or low cost meals can be delivered to frail older persons.
 Each home delivered meal meets at minimum one-third of the daily nutrition requirements of the senior.
 All meals will be packed into disposable as well as re-heatable containers.
 Sometimes the food may be prepared as a hot meal, and if the distance is too great, it may be frozen.
 The food items might be delivered by paid staff, volunteers, or they can be picked up at the Senior Center by family or caring friends.

 A similar service is known as Meals on Wheels.
 This program was created in order to alleviate both the loneliness and the food insecurity that is experienced by at-risk seniors trying to cope with a hardship or other problems.
+There is even free dog or cat food deliveries for homebound seniors in Missouri.
 The Meals on Wheels Programs delivers to your door nutritionally balanced meals to eligible homebound people age 60 and older.

 Meals on Wheels is one service for batting hunger.
 Missouri Agency on Aging offices can also direct senior citizens (or their caregivers) to food pantries in their area for more support.
 These centers, many of which are charity run are by Feeding America, provide everything from free groceries to bags of food, hygiene supplies, adult diapers, and much more.
 Each pantry has different resources available.